cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 requires messages to be structures of a particular form, then verifiers should check that unblinded messages adhere to this form.

-## Randomized and Deterministic Signatures {#det-sigs}
+## Message Entropy {#msg-entropy}

+In order to provably satisfy the blindness property against a malicious signer {{XXXX}}, it is important that the signed message is randomized prior to being sent to the signer.
+TODO: Expand on this upon publication of {{ XXXX }}.

+Therefore, the message is salted with 32 random octets.
+However, if the message is a high-entropy random token, the salting of the message can be ignored and `msg` can be blinded instead of `msg_salted` in Step 3 of the `rsabssa_blind` function, skipping step 1 and 2.
+The rsabssa_verify function can then be replaced by RSASSA-PSS-VERIFY.

+## PSS Salt Considerations {#pss-salt}

-When sLen > 0, the PSS salt is a randomly generated string chosen when a message is encoded.
+The PSS salt is a randomly generated string chosen when a message is encoded.
 This means the resulting signature is non-deterministic.
 As a result, two signatures over the same message will be different.
 If the salt is not generated randomly, or is otherwise constructed maliciously, it might be possible for the salt to encode information that is not present in the signed message.
 For example, the salt might be maliciously constructed to encode the local IP address of the client.
 As a result, APIs SHOULD NOT allow clients to provide the salt directly; see {{apis}} for API considerations.

-When sLen = 0, the PSS salt is empty and the resulting signature is deterministic.
-Such signatures may be useful for applications wherein the only desired source of entropy is the input message.

-Applications that use deterministic signatures SHOULD carefully analyze the security implications.
-When the required signature protocol is not clear, applications SHOULD default to randomized signatures.

 ## Key Substitution Attacks